Mahj4Fun/MahJongg4fun/README.md

         Double-click the AppImage to Run
         ```
      - **deb**
+        - method 1.
+Double-click the deb package to install if you don't installed
-        - sudo dpkg -i Mah.Jongg-Linux-x64.deb
+        - method 2. sudo dpkg -i Mah.Jongg-Linux-x64.deb
      - **rpm**
+        - method1.
+Double-click the rpm package to install if you don't installed
-        - sudo rpm -i Mah.Jongg-Linux-x64.rpm
+        - method2. sudo rpm -i Mah.Jongg-Linux-x64.rpm

+     - **how to uninstall**
+       - **deb** sudo dpkg -r mahjongg4fun
+       - **rpm** sudo rpm -e mahjongg4fun

 ## 🚀 macOS Security Alert Solution

 When running the app for the first time, you may see a security warning.
 This occurs because project without an Apple Developer certificate.
 You can: